PandeKalyani95/Wineq_DVC/README.md

 - after creating dvc.yaml file this command will excecute that stages
-- and create dvc.lock file this file start tracking that code whichever we write on dvc.yaml file if we make certain changes in any file for example in get_data.py we do some changes in code and after that if i run "duv repro" commad so it will sence that change and it will runs the same process and track the code.
+- and create dvc.lock file this file start tracking that code whichever we write on dvc.yaml file if we make certain changes in any file for example in get_data.py we do some changes in code and after that if i run "dvc repro" commad so it will sence that change and it will runs the same process and track the code.